linchiahui/CS5004_OOD_Todo-List/README.md

 ### The "Option" class uses builder

 For the **Option** class, We used builder pattern as it contains a lot of fields, and most of them are optional.
-Therefore, I applied builder pattern to create a Option.
+Therefore, I applied builder pattern to create an Option.

+The **Options** contain all the Option objects and go through the Optionmaker class to build the object match the user intense, and pass it to the next step.

 ### The "comparators" use "Factory pattern".